lrq3000/openarena_engine_serversidedemos/README.md

 TODO
 ----

 * Compatibility with maps containing mover objects (like moving platforms of Kaos2): "Reached_BinaryMover: bad moverState" error.
+Maybe can just remove the msg changing moverState since anyway all entities positions are recorded and reproduced?
+No need for specialized mover funcs.

+* Try another approach in another patch: replay network snapshots packets instead of replay entities commands/infos.
+See TheDoctor patch in the release downloads, but should be extended to support multiview (instead of saving one demo per player).
+This seems to have been implemented in edawn: http://edawn-mod.org/binaries/quake3e-mv.txt

 SHOULD DO (but not now)
 -----------------------